wp-plugins/custom-team-manager/readme.txt

 Shortcode `[team-members]` to show all members on a page And `[team-members-profile]` for members detail page.

+= What if you get 404 Not Found for single profile on single page =

+Just go to Dashboard->Settings->Permalink , then click on Save button.
+You don't need anything to change.

 = Is there any page creating automatically when activating the plugin? =